anankitpatne12/Main_Quiz_API/README.md

 ## Base URL

-The base URL for all API endpoints is `http://localhost:8000/`.
-Replace `localhost` and `8000` with the appropriate host and port if you're running the API on a different server.
+The base URL for all API endpoints is `https://main-quiz.onrender.com/`.

 ## Endpoints